pbissonho/koin.dart/docs/reference/coverpage.md

-# Koin
+# Koin.dart

-> Pragmatic lightweight dependency injection framework for Kotlin
+> Pragmatic lightweight dependency injection framework for Dart

-- Pure Kotlin
+- Pure Dart
 - Simple DSL & Pragmatic API
 - Easy to use
 - No code generation, just run it